 As long as you earn a regular income, have a two year employment history and the income differences each pay period are relatively small, you should be able to qualify for a mortgage, although depending on your type of employment and how you get paid, it may take a little extra effort.

 If you are a full-time employee and receive a W-2 from your employer, then minor variations in your paychecks should not prevent you from qualifying for a mortgage.
-You will likely be required to provide the lender one month of pay stubs and potentially a written explanation that explains the small inconsistencies in your income, but this should not create a major issue.
+Lenders require that you provide two months of pay stubs and potentially a written explanation that addresses the small inconsistencies in your income, but this should not create a major issue.

-If you are self-employed or work as a full-time independent contractor and receive a 1099 from the company you work for, you still should be able to qualify for a mortgage as long as you have a two year track record of earning relatively steady income.
-In this second scenario (self-employed or 1099 independent contractor), to account for variations in income, the lender averages your monthly gross income over the prior two years to determine what size mortgage you can afford.
-The higher your average monthly gross income over the past two years, the higher the loan amount you qualify for.
-Additionally, you will likely be required to provide pay stubs for at least the prior two months, 1099 forms and tax returns for the prior two years and potentially bank statements, depending on how you are paid and lender guidelines.
-Two years of tax documents are also required to verify any commission or bonus income you receive.
-We provide a comprehensive overview of the employment history requirement for a mortgage on FREEandCLEAR for you to review.
+If you are self-employed or work as an independent contractor and receive a 1099, you still should be able to qualify for a mortgage as long as you have a two year track record of earning relatively steady income.
+In this scenario, to account for income variations, the lender calculates your average monthly gross income, based on your tax returns for the prior two years, to determine the mortgage you can afford.
+The higher your average monthly income, the higher the loan amount you qualify for.

 Use ourMORTGAGE QUALIFICATION CALCULATORto determine the loan you can afford based on your monthly income and debt payments